stanton119/data-analysis/README.md

     *   Build small image dataset from cifar 10.
 Compare models - PCA/logistic regression, CNN, efficientNet, transfer learnt weights
     *   Build lookup table of image and its compact embedding.
 Given a new image find the inner product with the other images
 *   Fourier transform via linear regression on sinusoids.
 Similar approach with Lasso regression to find compressed sensing approaches, with non-uniform sampling.
+* Multi task neural network training
+    * train a single model to predict multiple ready fields from a single dataset